AdobeDocs/journey-optimizer.en/help/using/building-journeys/journey-properties.md

 To **create** an exit criteria, follow these steps:

-1. Open to your journey.
+1. Open your journey.

 1. Click the **[!UICONTROL Show Exit Criteria]** icon located in the upper-right section of the journey canvas.
   ![](assets/exitcriteria_icon.png){width="40%" align="left"}
 1. Click on **[!UICONTROL Add exit criteria]** button.
   ![](assets/exitcriteria.png){width="40%" align="left"}
 1. Enter a **Label** and select if your exit criteria is based on an **Event** or an **Audience**.

   * For Exit criteria based on an event, pick only unitary event.
   * For Exit criteria based on an audience, select an audience.
-Note: Exit criteria using an audience can take up to 10 mins to be operational.
+Note: Exit criteria using an audience can take up to 10 mins to be effective.

 You can add multiple exit criteria.